SnapMickey/SOFENGG-S18-A-Grp2-OfficialRepo/README.md

 Lominoque, Jerome November 14, 2017
 Changes made:
 - Can now access reservation page
+- Updated SQL based on ERD
+- pc_reservations table has data

 Errors/Problems:
 - Reservation page is not yet finalized and is not yet working properly will fix immediately
-- No data present for reservation table in Database

 Reminders:
 - Logs for Database is not yet applied (When Inserting and Deleting or backup logs)